Driver Profile

 He progressed to the Dunlop Super2 Series in 2010 and finished fourth, earning an endurance drive call-up alongside Garth Tander for the Holden Racing Team the following year.

-Whilst continuing his co-driving duties with the Holden Racing Team, Percat went on to contest the Super2 Championship and Carrera Cup In the following years, before making his main-game solo debut in 2014 for Walkinshaw Racing.
+Whilst continuing his co-driving duties with the Holden Racing Team, Percat went on to contest the Super2 Championship and Carrera Cup in the following years, before making his main-game solo debut in 2014 for Walkinshaw Racing.

 In his rookie year, he went on to score two podiums and finished the season in 12th.